What a Contract Amendment Is — Definition, Purpose, and When to Use One

 “This Amendment No. 1 (this “Amendment”) to the Master Services Agreement dated January 15, 2025 (the “Agreement”), between ABC Corp., a Delaware corporation (“Client”), and XYZ LLC, a California limited liability company (“Provider”), is entered into as of March 1, 2026, by and between Client and Provider.
 Except as expressly set forth herein, all terms and conditions of the Agreement remain in full force and effect.
 In the event of any conflict between this Amendment and the Agreement, the terms of this Amendment shall control.”

+What a Contract Amendment Is.
 A contract amendment is a formal written modification to an existing, executed contract that changes, adds to, or removes one or more of its terms — while preserving the original contract's identity and structure.
 Unlike a novation (which replaces the original contract entirely with a new one), an amendment leaves the underlying agreement intact and simply updates the specific provisions addressed.

 Why Amendments Matter.
 Commercial relationships are not static.
 Scope expands, timelines shift, prices change, and parties discover omissions in their original agreements.
 The amendment mechanism exists precisely because renegotiating an entire contract from scratch every time circumstances change would be impractical and expensive.
 Properly executed amendments preserve the parties' established contractual framework while reflecting updated terms.

-*Use an amendment when:* You are changing a limited number of discrete terms (price, delivery date, scope of work, personnel), the core obligations of the contract remain unchanged, the parties want to preserve the original effective date and history, or the contract contains warranties or representations tied to the original relationship that you want to preserve.
+Amendment vs. a New Contract — When Each Is Appropriate.
+Use an amendment when you are changing a limited number of discrete terms (price, delivery date, scope of work, personnel), the core obligations remain unchanged, or the parties want to preserve the original effective date and relationship history.
+Use a new contract when the changes are so extensive that a series of amendments would be confusing, when the parties are creating a wholly new business arrangement, or when a clean slate on warranties and representations is desired.

 What to Do